ramsey/composer-install/README.md

 - uses: "ramsey/composer-install@v3"
 ```

-:bulb: There is no need to set up a separate caching step since ramsey/composer-install
+> [!TIP]
-handles this for you.
+> There is no need to set up a separate caching step since ramsey/composer-install handles this for you.

 ### Input Parameters